Office of Faith Formation (CCD) at St. Anthony – St. Alphonsus Parish

 For information regarding registration for classes please call Mrs. Janneth Cali at 347-933-1459 or e-mail her at: firstname.lastname@example.org

 RCIA educational program for adults converting to Catholicism or seeking to complete their Sacraments of Initiation.
 Below, you will find information about each.
-An information session will be held on Thursday, September 13, 2018 from 7:00 PM – 8:30 PM in the Rectory to outline the RCIA process and answer your questions.
+An information session was held on Thursday, September 13, 2018 from 7:00 PM – 8:30 PM in the Rectory to outline the RCIA process and answer your questions.
 For more information call the office 718-383-3339 or the RCIA Director, Fr.
-Antony, 929-271-8870 or Fr.
+Jossy, 916-260-7914 or Fr.
 Davy, 718-290-3691.
-Email: firstname.lastname@example.org or email@example.com You will also find information about the RCIA at ecatholic2000.com/rcia.
+Email: email@example.com or firstname.lastname@example.org You will also find information about the RCIA at ecatholic2000.com/rcia.

 What is RCIA?